neoKode1/DirectorchairAi/README.md

 1. **Choose Your Mode**: Select "Chat" for conversation or "Gen" for focused generation
 2. **Set Model Preferences**: Configure your preferred AI models for each content type
 3. **Describe Your Vision**: Use natural language to describe what you want to create
+4. **Select Intent**: Choose Edit, Animate, Style Transfer, Create Image, or Create Video
-4. **Let AI Optimize**: The Smart Controls Agent automatically optimizes parameters
+5. **Let AI Optimize**: The Smart Controls Agent automatically optimizes parameters
-5. **Generate Content**: Click generate and watch your content come to life
+6. **Generate Content**: Click generate and watch your content come to life

 ### Advanced Features
+- **Edit Button**: Click the Edit button on any generated image to modify it
 - **Copy Prompts**: Click any suggested prompt to copy it to your clipboard
 - **Manual Override**: Use "Show Controls" to manually adjust settings when needed
 - **Style Reference**: Upload reference images for style transfer
 - **Voice Input**: Use your microphone to describe your vision
 - **Content Animation**: Animate generated images with one click
+- **Monitor Usage**: Use the Monitor button to view interaction analytics

 ### Tips for Best Results
 - **Be Descriptive**: Provide detailed descriptions for better results